-My review takes a look at what it is really like to play online poker at Bovada today in 2019.
+My review takes a look at what it is actually like to play online poker at Bovada in 2019.

 Disclaimer: We are affiliates.
 We receive compensation if you use our links to sign up at Bovada.
 This comes at 100% no cost to you.
 Thank you in advance!
 I hope you enjoy my in-depth review of Bovada.

 - Largest US friendly poker site

 - USA players allowed except: NV, MD, NJ, DE

 - 100% bonus to $500 *Terms and Conditions Apply

 I’ll share my opinions on what I like and don’t like as we go along.
 You make up your own mind if Bovada is right for you.

 - Rule #1: If you have or think you have a gambling problem then please visit GamblersAnonymous and get help now.